Myanmar election: Former supporters turn away from Aung San Suu Kyi | DW | 05.11.2020

 "I feel like the UEC is threatening us [non-voters] and our right to freedom of expression," Ye Wai Phyo Aung said.

 Aung San Suu Kyi called the boycott campaign an irresponsible act.
-"To say, 'I don't like this or I don't like that' and to refuse to vote is a very reckless act," she told government officials during a teleconference on August 5.
+"To say, 'I don't like this or I don't like that' and to refuse to vote is a very reckless act," she told government officials during a conference call on August 5.

 The vote boycott campaign is now supported by various trade and student unions.